redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 `
 ```

+If we didn't use the `posts: adminPosts` syntax, we would need to rename the argument coming into the `Success` component below to `adminPosts`.
+This syntax renames the result of the query to `posts` and then nothing else below needs to change!

 We don't need to make any changes to the "public" views (like `ArticleCell` and `ArticlesCell`) since those will continue to use the original `posts` and `post` queries, and their respective resolvers.

 Whew!
-Let's try several different scenarios (this is the kind of thing that the QA team lives for) making sure everything is working as expected:
+Let's try several different scenarios (this is the kind of thing that the QA team lives for), making sure everything is working as expected:

 * A logged out user *should* see all posts on the homepage
 * A logged out user *should* be able to see the detail for a single post
 * A logged out user *should not* be able to go to /admin/posts
+* A logged out user *should not* see moderation controls next to comments
-* A logged in user *should* see all articles on the homepage (not just their own)
+* A logged in admin user *should* see all articles on the homepage (not just their own)
-* A logged in user *should* be able to go to /admin/posts
+* A logged in admin user *should* be able to go to /admin/posts
-* A logged in user *should* be able to create a new post
+* A logged in admin user *should* be able to create a new post
-* A logged in user *should not* be able to see anyone else's posts in /admin/posts
+* A logged in admin user *should not* be able to see anyone else's posts in /admin/posts
+* A logged in admin user *should not* see moderation controls next to comments (unless you modified that behavior at the end of the last page)
+* A logged in moderator user *should* see moderation controls next to comments
+* A logged in moderator user *should not* be able to access /admin/posts

 In fact, you could write some new tests to make sure this functionality doesn't mistakenly change in the future.
 The quickest would probably be to create an `adminPosts.scenarios.js` and `adminPosts.test.js` file to go with the new service and verify that you are only returned the posts owned by a given user.
-You can [mock currentUser](http://localhost:3000/docs/canary/testing#mockcurrentuser-on-the-api-side) to simulate someone being logged in or not.
-You could add tests for the Cells we modified above, but the data they get is dependant on what's returned from the service, so as long as you have the service itself covered you are okay.
+You can [mock currentUser](http://localhost:3000/docs/canary/testing#mockcurrentuser-on-the-api-side) to simulate someone being logged in or not, with different roles.
+You could add tests for the Cells we modified above, but the data they get is dependant on what's returned from the service, so as long as you have the service itself covered you should be okay.
 The 100% coverage folks would argue otherwise, but while they're still busy writing tests we're out cruising in our new yacht thanks to all the revenue from our newly launched (with *reasonable* test coverage) features!

 Did it work?
 Great!
 Did something go wrong?
 Can someone see too much, or too little?
 Double check that all of your GraphQL queries are updated and you've saved changes in all the opened files.